molo76/molo76.github.io/_posts/2017-05-01-run-jekyll-locally.md

 	_posts/2017-05-01-run-jekyll-locally.md
 ```
-I now run 'git add' on those files to stage them ready for commit, and checking the 'git status' again shows this:
+I now run 'git add' on those files to stage them ready for commit, and checking the 'git status' again confirms the changes will be commited:
 ```
 $ git add about/index.html
 $ git add index.html